julianstanley/gfpopgui/README.md

 This is an in-progress summer project.
 See the project description at [Google Summer of Code 2020](https://summerofcode.withgoogle.com/projects/#6502959753461760).

+For more complete documentation, see the [pkgdown site](https://julianstanley.github.io/gfpopgui).

 ## Installation

 To install: